FACTS TO KNOW BEFORE YOU ERECT A SIGN

 What Does A Sign Permit Cost?

-The fee for a permanent sign permit is $245.
-The fee for a limited duration sign permit is $31.
+Generally, the fee for a permanent sign permit is approximately $267.75 and the fee for a limited duration sign permit is $33.60.
+This may vary depending on exact size, location and certain other criteria.

 Who Is Responsible For Complying With The Sign Regulations?